 Ideally, the cluster should be in the center of the lowest brood box.
 Adjacent to the cluster should be frames of pollen.
 Frames of honey should be against the outer walls of the lowest brood box and should fill the frames of the box overhead.
 To adjust the colony’s location, simply move the frames around as necessary without breaking up the nest.

 Colonies can have size problems: they are either too big or too small.
 An overly large colony can eat through stores before the winter even begins, whereas a small colony may not have enough bee-power to keep itself warm and viable.
 So what is the right size?
 Like everything in beekeeping, it depends on where you live.
-Caron & Connor suggest that 30,000 bees is an average number for fall.
+Caron & Connor suggest that 30,000 bees is a good average number for entering fall.

 How to manipulate colony size